The 10 Best Retirement Plans

 The best retirement plan for you depends on your interests, activity level, and financial resources.
 It is one that you can afford and that provides a lifestyle that keeps you engaged with the world in a setting that is comfortable for you.
 There are some interesting possibilities to take advantage of after retirement.
 You don't need to settle for a plan—you can choose the best features of these ideas and make one that best suits you.

 Retirement is a great opportunity to take time to deeply explore topics you are interested in.
-You can do this through self-study, through informal internet courses, or through enrolling in classes at community colleges.
+You can do this through self-study, informal internet courses, or classes at community colleges.
 If you are committed to an area of interest, consider pursuing graduate work at a university.

 1. Go Back to School

 Retirement is a great time to take courses in topics that interest you.
 There is a range of options with varying levels of commitment required.
-You can take free online courses—Massive Open Online Courses (MOOCs)—you can sign up for classes at community college, or you can enroll part-time or full time at a college or university.
-Going back to school in retirement is a great opportunity to continue learning and meet new people.
+You can take free online courses (Massive Open Online Courses, or MOOCs), you can sign up for classes at community college, or you can enroll part-time or full-time at a college or university.
+Going back to school in retirement is a great opportunity to continue learning and meeting new people.
 Since your career days or over, you have the freedom to focus on topics that interest you.

-Even if you are not interested in taking courses, going back to school may still be a good plan—move to a college town.
-College towns have a nice atmosphere and may have excellent hospitals and medical facilities associated with the local university.
-Real estate investments in a college town can be protected from some of the typical real estate market ups and downs.
+Even if you are not interested in taking courses, going back to school may still be a good plan.
+Move to a college town.
+College towns have nice atmospheres and may have excellent hospitals and medical facilities associated with the local university.
+Real estate investments in college towns are often protected from some of the typical real estate market ups and downs.
 Even if you're not in school, you can participate in the academic, athletic, and social events in a college town.

 2. Live in an RV

 Sell your house, buy a motorhome or travel trailer, and hit the road!
 Your new home will be your recreational vehicle (RV).
 You can stay at campgrounds or RV parks and are free to move whenever you wish.
-You can also drive your RV and park at friend's and relative's houses.
-Modern RV's have bedrooms, bathrooms, showers, and some even have a clothes washer and dryer on board.
+You can also drive your RV and park it at friends' and relatives' houses.
+Modern RV's have bedrooms, bathrooms, and showers, and some even have washers and dryers onboard.
 You'll need to sell or store most of your belongings since an RV will have less space than a house.
 If you get a motorhome, you can tow a car to drive when you reach your destination.
 If you go with a travel trailer, you can unhitch the trailer and drive your pickup truck at your destination.